ayush1203kr/teacher-management-ui/README.md

 # 👩‍🏫 Teacher Management UI

 A modern, responsive, and accessible teacher management interface built using **Next.js**, **TypeScript**, and **Tailwind CSS**.
-Developed as part of the Frontend Assessment Task for the part-time developer role at **PearlThoughts**.

 ---